Stacks Image 5

 Stacks Image 1670

-2024 is Highland Cattle Hope's 11th year at the fest.
+2024 was Highland Cattle Hope's 11th year at the fest.
 Fest-goers have seen her grow up since she was a calf.
 Her own calves have joined her at previous fests.

 Hope comes to us from her home at Flashover Farm.